GraemeMalcolm/ai-stuff/instructions/04-face-detection.md

     - **Notices**: *Scroll down if necessary, and select any required checkbox for notices relevant to your selected region*.

 3. Review and create the resource, and wait for deployment to complete.
 Then go to the deployed resource.
-4. View the **Keys and Endpoint** page for your Computer Vision resource.
+4. View the **Keys and Endpoint** page for your Face resource.
 You will need the endpoint and keys to connect from client applications.

 ## Create a cloud shell

-To test the capabilities of the Computer Vision service, we'll use a simple command-line application that runs in the cloud shell provided with your Azure subscription.
+To test the capabilities of the Face service, we'll use a simple command-line application that runs in the cloud shell provided with your Azure subscription.

 1. In the Azure portal, select the [**>_**] (*Cloud Shell*) button at the top of the page to the right of the search box.
 This opens a Cloud Shell pane at the bottom of the portal, as shown here.